airdaydev/airday/packages/list/readme.md

 - Prevent infinite recursion in tree

 ## Bugs
+- Implement transitions for deleting & adding items (previously removed this due to issues with animation not finishing)
 - Touch drag - when moving back and forth between foreign lists a few times, the simulated touch enter stuff doesn't always work (state bug?)
 - On refresh, in Firefox (at least), when scroll bar assumes (same?) position, dragging an item drasticall moves the list (definitely happens in case that list size changes)
 - When dragging directly down to the end of list with overflow-y, the list jumps up and back down again!
 I suspect it is a value not resetting in the autoscroll controller after leaving and rejoining.